 Recognition that is spontaneous and sincere tends to be more meaningful than canned remarks.
 Can you coach managers to acknowledge employees in the moment when they do something well, or establish some other system of publicly recognizing stellar employees?
 Feeling truly appreciated and valued by an employer can be a powerful motivator for an employee.

 Improving employee engagement doesn’t happen overnight.
 It takes effort and vision on the part of the employer.
 Do you know how to get started?
-Learn more at Commonwealth’s upcoming webinar, Strategies for Employee Engagement on November 7 at 1:00 PM EST. Still have questions?
+Learn more at Commonwealth’s recorded webinar, Strategies for Employee Engagement.
+Still have questions?
 Contact us today.